sauravraghuvanshi/Udacity-Computer-Vision-Nanodegree-Program/project_2_image_captioning_project/README.md

 ![sample_107](samples/sample_107.png?raw=true)<br/>
 ![sample_202](samples/sample_202.png?raw=true)

+## File descriptions
+**0_Dataset.ipynb :** - In this file we initialize the COCO API so that we can access the data in the Microsoft Common Objects in COntext (MS COCO) dataset.

 ##  💥 How to Contribute?

 - Take a look at the Existing Issues or create your own Issues!